Hellenic/project-template/docs/Local HTTPS.md

 # How to setup HTTPS locally

-## Why would you need HTTPS
+## Why would you need HTTPS locally

 Mostly you don't.
 If you wish to use certain browser features, such as `getUserMedia` to access user's camera, then you need HTTPS.

-In other words, if you need to develop EAN code scanning for example, you need HTTPS.

 Note, that `localhost` is also considered secure origin, even without HTTPS.